noejon/react-conf-au-2020/day-1.md

 - Lazy loading images (Using the intersection observer)
 - Above the fold should not wait for javascript

-loading=lazy comming to html
+`loading=lazy` comming to html

 React hydration:
-- Use the nomodule hack
-- Avoid transpilling for modern browsers
+- Use the [nomodule hack](https://www.reddit.com/r/javascript/comments/8unymn/can_we_use_the_nomodule_attribute_to_safely/) to avoid transpilling for modern browsers
-- Dynamic imports and bundke scripting ( use webpack analyse)
+- Dynamic imports and bundle scripting ( use webpack analyse)
-- `<loadable components>`
+- [loadable components](https://github.com/gregberge/loadable-components) (personal note: [React Lazy](https://reactjs.org/docs/code-splitting.html#reactlazy) could be used)
 - react profiling for accidental re-render

 Third parties:
 2/3 of the javascript loaded on a page is third party (google analytics, etc)

-- Looks for libraries helping you to load as less as possible For example `lite-youtube` to load everything only once the user clicks on it
+- Looks for libraries helping you to load as less as possible For example [lite-youtube](https://github.com/paulirish/lite-youtube-embed) to load everything only once the user clicks on it

 Conclusion: